Delivering high quality music education across the Humber Region

 The strategic, financial, and operational sustainability of each Music Hub will be ensured by; appropriate charging and remissions policies; leveraging DfE funding to develop wider investment into young people’s music from a range of sources and revenue streams; supporting a dynamic and well-trained workforce; being accountable and transparent by publishing plans, needs analysis and impact data; and acting on the Hub’s environmental responsibilities.

-The Humber Music Hub will be overseen by an independently Chaired Regional Hub Board.
+The Humber Music Hub is overseen by an independently Chaired Regional Hub Board.

-Each Local Authority Area will have a Music Advisory Group whose Chairs will sit on the Regional Board alongside other key partners, stakeholders and individuals.
+Each Local Authority Area has a Music Advisory Group whose Chairs sits on the Regional Board alongside other key partners, stakeholders and individuals.

 The Humber Music Hub is committed to providing inclusive music making and supporting our more vulnerable children and young people.

-This website will publish policies and documentation covering areas such as Remission, EDI and Safeguarding
+This website holds policies and documentation covering areas such as Remission, EDI and Safeguarding (see policies below)

 The Humber Music Hub is committed to high quality teaching and learning.
 This will be central to all partnership arrangements.
-This website will publish the Hub’s Quality Assurance Framework and associated documentation.
+This website hold the Hub’s Quality Assurance Framework and associated documentation. (see policies below)

 Partnership is at the heart of the Humber Music Hub.
 This website will publish a list of the local, regional and national partners who will be working to provide high quality music education for our children and young people.